Skip To Content

 Purpose of the job

-Sitting within the Corporate Affairs Directorate, reporting to the Senior Policy Manager, you will be instrumental in delivering Smart Energy GB’s policy programme in support of our strategic aims.
+Sitting within the Corporate Affairs Directorate, reporting into the Senior Policy Manager, you will be instrumental in delivering Smart Energy GB’s policy programme in support of Smart Energy GB’s strategic aims.

 Within Smart Energy GB, there are two primary elements to the policy function.

-The first is to work with internal and external stakeholders to identify potential barriers to the installation of smart meters, potential issues arising within the rollout, and any missed opportunities for their promotion.
-We want this role to support and socialise well-designed and evidenced proposals for reform as well as creative ideas to further promotion, from a policy perspective.
+The first is to work with internal and external stakeholders to identify potential barriers to the installation of smart meters and any missed opportunities for their promotion.
+We want this role to support and socialise well-designed, evidence-based proposals for reform as well as creative ideas to further their promotion, from a policy perspective.

 The second element is to understand the complex and ever-changing energy sector and the role of smart meters within that.
-These policy areas are expected to include those relating to the smart meter rollout and the flexibility of the electricity system, the changing nature of consumer participation in energy and wider energy consumer policy.
-This activity aims to further extend the benefits that can be gained from smart meters.
+These policy areas are expected to include (but not necessarily be limited to) those relating to the smart meter rollout, the flexibility of the electricity system, and the changing nature of consumer participation in energy and wider energy consumer policy, which, if shaped correctly, could further extend the benefits that can be gained from smart meters.

 To support this, you will work with the Senior Policy Manager providing input across the organisation’s policy function, focussed on working with industry and government to support the smart meter rollout.